gnois/losty/README.md

 ### Generating HTML

 Unlike templating libraries that embed control flow inside HTML constructs, Losty goes the other way round by generating HTML with Lua, with full language features at your disposal.
-In Javascript, it is like JSX vs hyperscript on steroids, where the HTML tags become functions themselves, thanks to Lua metatable.
+In Javascript, it is like JSX vs hyperscript on steroids, where the HTML tags become functions themselves, thanks to Lua function environment and its metatable again.

 ```
 function tmpl(args)